 The global targets for the child.

-The child’s short term target will be set out in a OPP/PSP after consultation with the parents/carers and child and will include work towards the targets set out in the statement.

 Annual Review of Education, Health and Care Plans

 All Education, Health and Care Plans will be reviewed at least annually with the parents/carers, child, the LA, the school and any other professional involved.
 All those involved will consider whether any amendments need to be made to the EHCP either in its description of the child’s needs or the provision to be made.
 The annual review will focus on the child’s achievements as well as on any difficulties that need to be resolved.
-At the Year 5 review, the aim will be to give clear recommendations as to the type of provision the child will require at secondary school.
-The SENCo of the receiving school will be invited to attend the final review meeting at the primary phase to allow for effective transition.
+At the Year 6 review, the aim will be to give clear recommendations as to the type of provision the child will require at secondary school.
+Where relevant, the SENCo of the receiving school will be invited to attend the final review meeting at the primary phase to allow for effective transition.

 The SENCo is responsible for preparing and collecting all documents and advice relating to the review and chairing the meeting.
 The SENCo will ensure that all documents are shared with all those working with the child at the completion of the review.
 The SENCo is also responsible for providing the LA with copies of the review document in accordance with the LA publish procedures.